NANPA Supports the CASE Act—and It Passes

 - Illusion of More, EFF Sides with Goliath (again) in Opposition to CASE Act.

 - Illusion of More, CASE Act Introduced, Critics Spin Tales.

 - Illusion of More.
 The People the CASE Act Critics Don’t Want to Mention

-These groups are working hard to kill the CASE Act with their misinformation campaign.
-We must push back hard at the grass-roots level, and that is where you come in.
+These groups are worked hard to kill the CASE Act with their misinformation campaign.
+We pushed back hard at the grass-roots level, and you helped make that happen.

 *Special thanks to our friends for permission to use the cartoons and graphics on this page (the Copyright Alliance, Professional Photographers of America and JP Schmelzer).